Adding a Personal Statement to Your Credit Report

 There are two main types of personal statements you can add:

 • General consumer statements: These appear across your entire report.
-They’re good for explaining widespread issues, like financial hardship or medical emergencies.
+They’re good for explaining widespread issues that affect multiple accounts, like financial hardship or medical emergencies.

 • Account specific statements: These are tied to individual entries on your credit report.
 You might use this to explain a dispute with a particular creditor or a late payment that resulted from a temporary situation.